Article

 Starting marijuana use at a young age means the drug is more addictive due to how teenage brains work.
 Teenage brains seek out strong sensations and are often willing to take more risks than adult brains, a combination that could lead to a higher use of drugs.
 Heavy marijuana use can also make teens more likely to become addicted to other substances, particularly opioids, later in life.

-Heavy use of marijuana before age 16 has also been strongly correlated with the development of schizophrenia.
-THC, the main psychoactive substance in marijuana, can cause psychotic behavior, including hearing voices and seeing things that aren't there.
-Most researchers believe that marijuana use can cause permanent schizophrenia in adolescents.
+Heavy use of marijuana at a young age – especially before the age 16 – has been strongly linked to an increased risk of developing schizophrenia later in life.
+THC, the main psychoactive ingredient in marijuana, can trigger psychotic symptoms, including hearing voices and seeing things that aren't there.

 Dr. Atkinson warns that vaping marijuana has unique risks.